-Note that this article was first published on the Norwegian blog in June 2019.
+Note that this article was first published on the Norwegian blog in June 2019 and you can read the original article here.

 Through several years, I’ve been following the discussions and debates related to the topic “digitalisation” with huge interest, because of both professional and private reasons: professional reasons because the company I represent exists to digitise companies; private reasons because it’s exciting to see the increasing use of technology to industrialise more businesses.